|

 Sublimation Coating Spray for Mugs

 Sublimation coating sprays offer a convenient and efficient way to apply the coating onto mugs, ensuring even coverage and a smooth finish.
-These specialized sprays are specifically formulated for sublimation applications and are designed to adhere to various mug surfaces.
+These specialized sprays are formulated explicitly for sublimation applications and are designed to adhere to various mug surfaces.

 DYNWAVE Bottle Sublimation Coating Spray – Brighter Printing Presses Accessories